H4RB1NG3R1995/Swiggy_Case_Study_MySQL/README.md

 1. Prediwalisales - Contains Pre-Diwali sales data
 2. Postdiwalisales - Contains Post-Diwali sales data

+Since the size of the dataset was exceeding 25MB, it is broken down into smaller segments of 5MB rar files.

 About the dataset:
 The dataset has 187678 records and 11 fields.
 The description about each of the fields is given below: